viktorronnback/RAD/readme.md

-# RAD - Realistic Anonymization using Diffusion
+# RAD - Realistic Anonymization of Images using Stable Diffusion
 RAD is a full-body realistic anonymization pipeline based on Stable Diffusion.
 Below are a few anonymization examples displayed as GIFs, and a visualization of RAD's architecture.
 We refer to the published thesis for more examples and details about the pipeline.
 ![anonymization-1](./images/anonymization-1.gif)
 ![anonymization-2](./images/anonymization-2.gif)
 ![anonymization-3](./images/anonymization-3.gif)